Painting a graph with competing random walks: Preliminaries

+This is the event that $x$ is hit by $X_1$ before $X_2$ as well as before both $X_1,X_2$ hit $y$.
+Let

-where $c_0$ will be determined later.
-The proofs in this article will involve probabilities of complicated events.
+and let $\pi$ be the uniform measure on $V$.
+Throughout, $\p_z[\cdot]$ denotes the law of random walk initialized at $z$ (and the initial distribution is stationary whenever $z$ is omitted).\vadjust{\goodbreak} The proofs in this article will involve probabilities of complicated events.
 To keep the formulas succinct, it will be helpful for us to introduce the following notation: let